susanev/uw-stars-cse/week3/check-in-meeting.md

 ```

 ### Programming
 1. Write a method named __lastDigit__ that returns the last digit of an integer.
 For example, lastDigit(3572) should return 2.
 It should work for negative numbers as well.
 For example, lastDigit(-947) should return 7.
-(Hint: This is a short method.
-You may not use a String to solve this problem.)

 2. Write a method called __printPowersOfN__ that accepts a base and an exponent as arguments and prints each power of the base from base0 (1) up to that maximum power, inclusive.
 For example, consider the following calls:
   ```